ANU-Exercise/ScrapingOLX/README.md

 |RandomForest Regressor  | 6.811846e+07 | 1.954878e+08  | 7.409348e-01  |
 |LGBM Regressor          | 9.314647e+07	| 2.049349e+08	| 7.260802e-01  |

-Here we could see some interesting phenomena which is R2_score for LinearRegression is negative.
+Here we could see an interesting phenomena which is R2_score for LinearRegression is negative.
 The negative r2 score at linear regression means this model fits the data really poorly.
 So, I will tune RandomForest and LGBM.

 #### 3. Tuning two of the best algorithms